 - UI = Upper Intermediate – you have been playing for longer than 18 months / you know common tunes/chords/songs and want to improve your playing

 - I = Intermediate – any level of intermediate

 - A = advanced – you are fairly confident in your technique and repertoire and want to take your playing to the next level.

 In addition to daily tuition from 9.30am – 4pm, there is a packed programme of fun evening activities, including sessions, a concert from your tutors, a ceilidh and a finale concert in the Macphail Centre when you can show off what you have learned throughout the week to friends and family.

 We also provide lots of different lunchtime activities, including sports, arts and crafts, and, of course, music sessions!

 Includes all accommodation, meals, 20 hours of professional tuition and five nights of evening activities.

 As above for additional child(ren) from the same family.

 Tuition, lunch and access to all evening activities.

-If you would like to chat in confidence about seeking financial assistance or paying in instalments, please contact Alison.
+If you would like to chat in confidence about seeking financial assistance please contact Fiona.